-Corporate stocks, mutual funds and publicly-traded partnership interests held by the Master Trust (prior to the Merger) and Trust (from and after the Merger) are stated at fair value based on quoted market prices as of the financial statement date.
-The fair values of the common collective trust funds held by the Master Trust or Trust, as applicable, are generally based on net asset values established by the issuer of the common collective trust funds based on fair values of the underlying assets.
-The investment options available within the Plan include a stable value fund that invests in fully benefit-responsive guaranteed investment contracts ("GICs") and synthetic investment contracts ("Synthetic GICs").
+Corporate stocks, mutual funds and publicly-traded partnership interests held by the Plan are stated at fair value based on quoted market prices as of the financial statement date.
+The fair values of the common collective trust funds held by the Plan are generally based on net asset values established by the issuer of the common collective trust funds based on fair values of the underlying assets.
+The investment options available within the Plan include a stable value fund that invests in fully benefit-responsive synthetic guaranteed investment contracts ("Synthetic GICs").
 These investments held by the stable value fund are presented at contract value in the Statements of Net Assets Available for Benefits.
-Contract value is the relevant measurement attribute for fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-The fair value measurement of these investments is discussed further in Note 4.
+See Note 3 for further discussion of Synthetic GICs.
 Short-term investments (included in amounts reported as common collective trust funds herein) are stated at cost, which approximates fair value.

-The Trust (and, prior to the Merger, the Master Trust) records purchases and sales of securities on a trade-date basis and dividends on the ex-dividend date.
+The Plan records purchases and sales of securities on a trade-date basis and dividends on the ex-dividend date.
 Interest income is recorded on the accrual basis.